An exchange today on Facebook about a dog that wouldn’t come back when called got me thinking.

 People tell me that giving their dog a fuss should be enough.
 I wonder how many dogs actually find a fuss salient and rewarding when they are out in the middle of a field with a festival of smells, sights and sounds?

-If someone calls you and when you get to them they just say “Nothing”, you’re not so likely to come when they call you another time, are you.
+If someone calls you and when you get to them they just say “Nothing” and shrug their shoulders, you’re not so likely to come when they call you another time, are you.

-But – it’s not actually only the whistle, the food the toy or the tug game that Boris or Molly are coming back for.
+But – it’s not actually the whistle, the food, the toy or the tug game that Boris or Molly are coming back for.

 For my main website and ‘stories’ of many dogs I have been to, please go to www.dogidog.co.uk